Frablock/defiut/README.md

 ```

 ## Installation

-1. Create a `./.env` from the `./.env.dist` file.
-Adapt it according to your symfony application

-    ```bash
-    cp .env.dist .env
-    ```

-2. Set up database connection

-    Take care about DATABASE_URL parameter in `./app/.env`

-3. Build and run Docker containers
+1. Build and run Docker containers

-    Make sure that 80 port is not in use or change Nginx port in `./docker/config/nginx/hosts/default.conf` and also in docker-compose files
+    Make sure that 80 port is not in use.
+   Execute that command in root folder
     ```bash
     docker-compose up --build -d
     ```